mantidproject/mantidimaging/docs/markdown/aggregate.md

 Example usage:

-`isis_imaging -i /some/data/ --aggregate 0 10 -o /some/directory`
+`mantidimaging -i /some/data/ --aggregate 0 10 -o /some/directory`

-`isis_imaging -i /some/data/ --aggregate 150 435 -o /some/directory`
+`mantidimaging -i /some/data/ --aggregate 150 435 -o /some/directory`

 ---